rimpey/whfnp-pimp/README.md

 ## Windows
 coming soon

-# 5. Unit Testing
+# 5. Unit Testing and Static Analysis
+## PHP Unit
 PHP Unit is used for backend unit testing and requires PHP 5.6.
-It can be installed via Composer `composer global require "phpunit/phpunit=5.0.*"`
+It can be installed via **Composer** `composer global require "phpunit/phpunit=5.0.*"`.
+For more info refer to the [PHP manual](https://phpunit.de/manual/current/en/phpunit-book.pdf)

+## Static Analysis Tool